 - Purchase enterprise equipment, anti-virus, and security software.

 - Provide and mandate employee training.
-A company’s own staff cause about 60 percent of security breaches, according to IBM.
+A company’s own staff causes about 60 percent of security breaches, according to IBM.

 - Enforce an Internet use policy that limits use to work-related activities only.